A "Surviving R. Kelly" Follow-Up Exploring The Documentary’s Influence Is On The Way

 Following Lifetime’s eye-opening documentary series Surviving R. Kelly, the network is releasing a follow-up special called Surviving R. Kelly: The Impact, to explore the influence of the original docuseries.

-The two-hour special will be hosted by Soledad O’Brien and premiere Saturday, May 4 on Lifetime in the US (a UK release date has yet to be announced).
+The two-hour special will be hosted by Soledad O’Brien and premiere Saturday, May 4 at 10 p.m.
+ET, according to Variety.
 It will explore the impact the original documentary had on culture and conversation around sexual violence and being a survivor.
-It will also feature clips from the original, and interviews with journalists, legal experts, nonprofit organisations, and psychologists who will discuss the case Kelly is currently facing and break down his explosive interview with Gayle King.
+It will also feature clips from the original, and interviews with journalists, legal experts, nonprofit organizations, and psychologists who will discuss the case Kelly is currently facing and break down his explosive interview with Gayle King.

 Advertisement